-Anyone selling from food from a truck, trailer, cart, or other mobile rigs must follow state, county, and city regulations regarding mobile food and COVID-19.
+Anyone selling from food from a truck, trailer, cart, or other mobile rigs must follow state, county, and city regulations regarding mobile food.

 1. State of Ohio

 The State of Ohio Department of Taxation requires mobile food vendors to have a valid transient vendor license.

 - $25 application fee

 The TLC Health Department performs operation plan reviews and food safety inspections for mobile food vendors.
 Passing vendors will receive a mobile food unit license.

 - Complete your mobile food unit license application